ig248/deepquantiles/README.md

 ![](https://raw.githubusercontent.com/ig248/deepquantiles/master/README_pics/mdn.png)

-Same trick is useed to optimize the "pinball" loss in quantile regression networks.
+Same trick is useed to optimize the "pinball" loss in quantile regression networks, and in fact can be used to optimize an arbitrary loss function of `(X, y, y_hat)`.

 Within the quantile-based approach, we further explore:
 a. fitting a separate model to predict each quantile